-A key change in the Every Student Succeeds Act (ESSA) is that assessment and accountability for English Learner Progress was moved from Title III to Title I and must be included in the state's overall accountability system (Goldschmidt, 2018).
 Utah's accountability system includes an indicator of English Learner Progress (ELP).
 This indicator is a measure of EL students' academic language development and proficiency in English.
-Utah defines English proficiency as earning a proficiency level score of 5.0 or greater as measured by the WIDA ACCESS assessment, which is administered annually to all English learners in the state.
+Utah defines English proficiency as earning an Overall Composite proficiency level score of 4.2 or greater and a Speaking domain score of 3.5 or greater, as measured by the WIDA ACCESS assessment which is administered annually to all English learners in the state.
 This assessment measures academic language development in the domains of reading, writing, listening, and speaking, and uses a 1 to 6 scale to indicate academic language ability overall and within each language domain.
+The EL Progress indicator is calculated based on both student progress toward English language proficiency and students reaching English language proficiency.